Skip to main content

 Two Critical Factors in High Fold Correction.

-High fold correction must be considered in relation to ptosis surgery.
+High fold correction must be considered in relation to ptosis surgery, as high fold eyelids are often driven by functional imbalance.

 high fold correction is closely related to ptosis surgery.